Xxjegomezxx16/stremio-watchhub/README.md

-# Guidebox Add-on for Stremio
+# WatchHub Add-on for Stremio
 This Add-on allows Stremio to find a movie/tv episode from many streaming services, including Netflix, Hulu and iTunes.
 Currently it selects a source in this priority: free, tv everywhere, purchase, subscription.